 The approach of Brown Law is to leave no stone unturned when pursuing a post-conviction.
 Investigation is often the cornerstone to this process.
 Investigation must be followed up by skilled judgment, and eventually the filing of the Petition.
 The actual post-conviction hearing is the culmination of months of work, and requires meticulous preparation.

 The attorneys at Brown Law are experienced in the most critical areas of post-conviction: ineffective assistance of counsel under Strickland v.
-Washington; evidentiary claims under Brady v.
+Washington; prosecutorial misconduct claims under Brady v.
 Maryland; and errant jury instructions or plea litanies.

 We have also raised numerous cutting-edge post-conviction issues, including ineffective assistance of counsel in the plea negotiation stage, and ineffective assistance of counsel at sentencing.
-Although no post-conviction attorney can guarantee success, this Firm has won some type of relief in several of its most recent post-conviction proceedings: new sentences in State v.
+Although no post-conviction attorney can guarantee success, this Firm has won some type of relief in several of its most recent post-conviction proceedings: the reversal of a life sentence in State v.
+Martin, new sentences in State v.
 Gibellino, U.S. v.
 Wells, U.S. v.
 Young and others.
-The firm also won a coram nobis petition in U.S. v.
-Jones that knocked seven years off a defendant’s sentence.
+The firm also won a coram nobis petition in State v.
+Jones that knocked seven years off a defendant’s federal sentence.
 Finally, in one of the nation’s most watched post-conviction cases, the firm won a new trial for Adnan Syed, the subject of the podcast “Serial.”